answerdigital/oxford-omop-data-mapper/readme.md

 ## Location

 Merging logic is not needed as we only record unique locations.
 If the location already exists in the `location` table, do not record it.
 We never update records in this table.

+## Condition Occurrence

+Cds condition occurrences have a unique key `DiagnosisId`.
+Records are added if they do not exist already.
+No merging logic is required.